DimitarMyashkov/C/README.md

-This repository contains all the tasks accomplished in the 2024-2025 study year in TUES
+This repository contains all the tasks accomplished in the period 2024-2026 in TUES